Numerical Display Module

 Segmented displays can be driven in various ways.
 Below is an example of one of the simplest methods, in theory, though not the most straightforward in practice:

-Given a 4-bit input, a seven-segment display can be used to show the hexadecimal representation of each of the input’s 16 possible values.
+With a 4-bit input, a seven-segment display can show the hexadecimal representation of the input’s 16 possible values.
 Below is a truth table that outlines the required state for every segment of a common-anode seven-segment display to represent numbers from 0 to 15 in hexadecimal.

 Figure 2: Segments State for Every Digit